Browse I Ching Hexagrams

-A fisherman can cast the line, but he can only wait for the fish to bite.
-Your catch will come in its own time; you cannot make it hurry to you —neither by working, nor by planning, nor by wishing.
-You may need to provide nourishment or support for others; but only through patience can you become the bridge between the fickle fish and the eventual feast.
+A fisherman can cast the line but still can only wait for the fish to bite.
+Your catch will come in its own good time; you cannot make it come sooner—neither by working nor by planning nor by wishing.
+Though you may have a need to provide nourishment, it is only through patience that you can become the bridge between the fickle fish and the eventual feast.
 Strength in a time of trial waits quietly, resolutely.
-Weakness grows agitated, and abandons the effort before the fish bites.
+Weakness grows agitated, abandoning the effort before the fish start biting.
 Periods of waiting are most fruitful when used for quiet contemplation.
+This is patience.

-Proceed cautiously, but resolutely, with whatever you are doing.
-The time and situation are calling for consistency and patience.
+Proceed cautiously but resolutely, with whatever you are doing.
+The situation calls for consistency and perseverance.
 Waiting is an essential skill; patience is a powerful force.
-Good timing is an ally of those with inner strength—the kind of strength that allows you to be uncompromisingly honest with yourself, while sticking to the path you have charted.
+Time is an ally for those with inner strength—the strength that allows you to be uncompromisingly honest with yourself while sticking to the path you have charted.
 If you persevere with a positive attitude, time weakens even the hardest obstacles.
-To rush anything, or impatiently force results, stimulates resistance and causes setbacks.
-At best, you achieve surface changes — the kind that can just as quickly be reversed.
-Steadfast waiting— while holding to your integrity leads to slow but permanent improvements.
+To rush anything, or force results, stimulates resistance and causes setbacks.
+At best, you achieve surface changes that may be reversed just as quickly.
+Steadfast waiting—holding to your integrity—leads to slow but permanent improvements.
 In the end, you accomplish something great.
-Practice patience.
+Be content to practice patience.

 Click on an I Ching hexagram below to learn more about its individual message and the profound insight it provides for your life, decisions, relationships, or whatever is on your mind!